Bayesian semi-parametric inference for clustered recurrent events with zero-inflation and a terminal event/4163305: Application to the STRIDE Cluster Randomized Trial

-In these analyses, we are interested in recurrent adjudicated serious fall injuries (falls resulting in a fracture, joint dislocation, cut requiring closure, or overnight hospitalization, reported by participants and confirmed by medical records or claims data) and deaths.
+We implement our Bayesian semi-parametric joint model and the competing approaches described in Section \ref{sec:simu} to analyze the STRIDE cluster randomized trial, investigating how the intervention and covariates are associated with serious fall injuries and death among the elderly participants who are 70 years of age or older.
+We are interested in the recurrent adjudicated serious fall injuries (falls resulting in a fracture, joint dislocation, cut requiring closure, or overnight hospitalization, reported by participants and confirmed by medical records or claims data) and deaths.
 Besides the intervention, we adjust for several risk factors, including age, sex, race, and number of chronic coexisting conditions (NCD), to study their effect on fall prevention and survival.
-We implement the proposed BMZ-$\mathcal{DP}$ model and \revise{the competing approaches, i.e. BZ-$\mathcal{DP}$, BM-$\mathcal{DP}$ and BMZ}, assuming all the risk factors can potentially impact the recurrent events and survival.
-The hyper-parameter specifications for all the methods closely follow those in Section \ref{sec:simu} except for the hyper-prior for $p_{ij}$, which we assign $p_{ij}=0.5$ without prior knowledge on the effect of susceptibility status from any of the observed covariates.
-Under random initials, we run MCMC for 20,000 iterations with the first 10,000 as burn-in.
-The posterior inference for each method is summarized in Table \ref{table:realdata} and the trace plots showing posterior convergence are provided in the supplementary materials. \revise{We do not further consider the joint frailty model under a frequentist paradigm (in \texttt{frailtypack}) because the model did not converge after running for $48$ hours.}
+We implement the proposed BMZ-$\mathcal{DP}$ model and the competing approaches, i.e. BZ-$\mathcal{DP}$, BM-$\mathcal{DP}$, BMZ as well as the joint latent class model developed by \citet{xu2021joint}, assuming all the risk factors can potentially impact the recurrent events and survival.
+In particular, the joint latent class model does not account for zero inflation nor clustering by practice; however, it allows for latent-class-specific effect on recurrent event and survival.
+To implement the first four approaches, we set $\sigma^2_{\zeta}=\sigma^2_{\xi_1}=\sigma^2_{\xi_2}=10$ as prior variances for the regression parameters.
+For the $\mathcal{DP}$ prior of the practice-specific random effects, we set $\sigma^2=1$ for the normal base measure.
+We further set $a_{\kappa}=b_{\kappa}=1$ for the Gamma base measure for $\mathcal{DP}$ prior of the participant-specific shape parameter $\kappa_{ij}$.
+We assign $\mathcal{IG}(1/2, 1/2)$ as conjugate hyper-priors for the prior variances $\sigma^2_{\beta}$, $\sigma^2_{\alpha}$ and $\tau_j$.
+For the recurrent event baseline hazard function, we consider $G=5$ quantile grids $\bfs$ and an improper prior for each element of $\bflambda$ as indicated in Section \ref{sec:prior}.
+Other hyper-parameter specifications closely follow those in Section \ref{sec:simu}.
+For $p_{ij}$, besides assigning $p_{ij}=0.5$, we also consider a logistic model to represent $p_{ij}$ to allow for dependence on treatment, sex and race, which accommodates the potential effect of intervention and baseline risk factors on the individual susceptibility status.
+We compare the results under both prior settings as discussed in Section \ref{sec:SA}.
+For the joint latent class model, we consider the default implementation and mixture of finite mixtures hierarchical prior for latent class probability explained in \citet{xu2021joint}.
+For each model, under random initials, we run MCMC for 20,000 iterations with the first 10,000 as burn-in.
+The trace plots for several key parameters are provided in the Web Figure 2.
+Finally, the posterior results for each method are summarized in Table \ref{table:realdata}.
+Of note, the joint frailty model under a frequentist paradigm (based on the \texttt{frailtypack}) is not included given the model did not converge after running for $48$ hours.